arabich1/CasaSM-Scrapper/README-GITHUB-ACTIONS.md

 If you want I can:
 - Add Slack/email notifications (you'll need to provide a webhook or SMTP credentials as a secret).
 - Replace issue creation with a different notifier.
-- Make the workflow skip runs outside market hours by adding a short script check (recommended to avoid runs overnight).
+- Extend the market window logic further (e.g., holiday calendar, intraday alerts).

 Tell me which of these you want next and I'll implement it (or provide exact commands you can run).